Monsters (manga)

 Monsters (stylized in all caps) is a Japanese one-shot manga written and illustrated by Eiichiro Oda.
 It was published by Shueisha in the Autumn Special issue of Weekly Shōnen Jump in October 1994.
 An original net animation (ONA) adaptation, titled Monsters: 103 Mercies Dragon Damnation, was produced by E&H Production and premiered on Netflix in January 2024.
-Oda would later feature characters from Monsters in his subsequent manga series One Piece, setting the two in the same universe.
+Oda would feature characters from Monsters in his subsequent manga series One Piece, setting the two in the same universe.